Complete transparency with three active-passive-coupled optical resonators: C. Cavity Dark mode and Effective Hamiltonian

 In summary, the phenomenon of complete transparency through the concerned structure of three active-passive-coupled optical resonators should be observed in the dynamically stable regimes determined by its built-in gain rate $\kappa_{2,0}$, which can become smaller with a gain saturation.
-The system's dynamical stability can be guaranteed if it exists with this original gain rate $\kappa_{2,0}$, because the effective gain will be only lowered after the saturation.
+The system's dynamical stability can be guaranteed if it exists with this original gain rate $\kappa_{2,0}$, because the net gain rate will be only lowered after its saturation so that the system becomes more stable.
 With a negligible gain saturation effect, i.e., the field intensity in the active resonator is not high enough to modify the gain rate obviously, the complete transparency point will be located by adjusting the distance between cavity $2$ and $3$ so that the corresponding coupling goes across the horizontal line $J_2=\sqrt{\kappa_{2}\kappa_3}$ in Fig. \ref{FigS2}(a), and the operation can be performed with any nonzero coupling $J_1$ between cavity $1$ and cavity $2$.
 Even if there exists an obvious gain saturation that shifts the stabilized optical gain rate, the point of complete transparency can still be located by a further tuning of the coupling $J_2$ to a bit smaller value.
-Moreover, the gain saturation effect can be well suppressed by enhancing the coupling strength $J_1$.
+Moreover, the gain saturation effect can be well suppressed by enhancing the coupling strength $J_1$. \end{widetext}